Phone: (520) 696-6849

 Mrs. Sandy Walden

 I am one of those rare Tucson natives.
 I was born and raised here in Tucson, left for college at Northern Arizona University in Flagstaff, taught in Mayer for 9 years and returned in 2004 to Tucson.
 I’ve witnessed the area change from desert to what it is now!
 I have been happily married since 2010 and have three wonderful step-children.
 All three are alumni of Copper Creek.
-Our oldest is a pilot and our two youngest attend high school in the district.
-My husband is also in aviation as he has been a graphics designer in the aerospace industry for the past 30 years.
-On my time away from school I enjoy walking, hiking, scouting for deer and shooting my compound bow.
+Our oldest is a pilot, another one of our children is getting a degree in cyber security and our third child is studying sports medicine.
+My husband is also in aviation as he has been a graphics designer in the aerospace industry for the past 30+ years.
+In my time away from school I enjoy walking, my cross-fit gym, hiking, scouting for deer and shooting my compound bow.
 I also enjoy reading and strive to read at least 50 books a year.

 Defining Moment in Education